JWT Authentication & JWKS¶

 When Backend Integration Is Required¶

 It usually isn't.
 Most merchants can validate the JWT client-side and be done.
-The JWT gives you everything you need: subscription status, amounts, payment history, next due date.
+The JWT gives you everything you need: subscription status, payment history, amounts, transaction signatures, next due date.

 Backend integration is only needed when you have background processes that need to check payment status without user interaction — for example: